 How can I tell if my friend is in emotional distress?
-He or she might:
+They might:

 - Skip classes, not show up for work and other obligations.

-- Isolate from friends and withdrawal from everday activites.
+- Isolate from friends and withdrawal from everyday activities.

 - Punch walls, start fights, showing impulsive behaviors.

 - Neglect grooming, appear unkempt.

 - Drink alcohol to excess or begin to abuse other drugs.